BazaiHassan/paintingApp/README.md

-# My Android App
+# TinTin Art Painting app
+### Developed by H.Bazai

 ## Overview

-Welcome to the repository for **My Android App**, an Android application built using Kotlin and Jetpack Compose.
+Welcome to the repository for **TinTin Art App**, an Android application built using Kotlin and Jetpack Compose.
 This app demonstrates modern Android development practices, featuring a clean and intuitive user interface, responsive design, and seamless navigation.

 ## Features